satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

 Inside your chosen config folder should now be the ethercat-conf xml file, and an lcec_conf binary file.
 Your xml file will vary depending on what ethercat devices you wish to connect to linuxcnc, and what slave address they have.
-The examples listed in the examples folder are a good place to start, as is the google docs tutorial linked above.
+The examples listed in the examples folder are a good place to start, as is the Google Docs tutorial linked above.
 ************************************************
-###Installing linuxcnc-ethercat from github sources
+### Installing linuxcnc-ethercat from github sources
 ************************************************

 1. Clone the "official" linuxCNC-ethercat repo with git